Struggling with low traffic on your blog?

 Here, you will see two new columns which show the number of outgoing internal links and number of incoming internal links to the post.
 (See below screenshot for better understanding)

 Here, you can sort the columns based on ascending or descending order of the number of links.
 However, one feature that I miss seeing in the number of internal links is the ability to see the posts that are linked to that article.
 However, we can do that using another WordPress plugin called WP Link status.
-It has probably not been updated for long but it works.

 Do watch this video for a better understanding: